k00mi/gitaly/design/README.md

 This extreme simplicity will allow us to play with the right approach for keeping memory down, some ideas:

-* We could have different strategies for eviction, hearbeat based, memory threshold, number of keys in the first page, whatever we can think of.
+* We could have different strategies for eviction, heartbeat based, memory threshold, number of keys in the first page, whatever we can think of.
 * We could even enforce keeping certain projects always in memory, keeping the cache warm for specific high usage projects.